chainx-org/ChainX/xpallets/gateway/Trustee.md

 ![img](https://cdn.jsdelivr.net/gh/hacpy/PictureBed@master/Document/16400548057191640054805712.png)

-Everyone can stake some **ksx** and vote for multiple candidates.
-Allow yourself to vote for yourself. **After becoming a candidate, members of the parliament will be updated every day, and the ranking will be calculated based on the number of votes and related staking ksx.**
+Everyone can stake some **pcx** and vote for multiple candidates.
+Allow yourself to vote for yourself. **After becoming a candidate, members of the parliament will be updated every day, and the ranking will be calculated based on the number of votes and related staking pcx.**

 # Trustee